skut21x-ga/WebsiteMockup/README.md

-# WebsiteMockup
+# Website Mockup
-This is my responsive website mockup.
-Please enjoy.
+This is a responsive website mockup based on an Adobe XD design.